FrancesCoronel/hire-me/docs/04-interview/README.md

 So a recruiter reached out and wants to interview.
 Congrats! 🎉

-Make sure to maintain a checklist to get ready for the interview, introduce yourself in an intriguing way, know the answers to some behavioral/experience questions they may ask, and **always always** ask questions!
+Here are some aspects I discuss in length when it comes to interviews...

+- preparing ahead of time for the interview
+- introducing yourself in an intriguing way
+- knowing the answers to behavioral or experience questions the interviewer may ask
+- **always always** asking questions
+- following up